two women holding hands, dressed in black with silver adornments

 Sor Juana’s poem Primero Sueño is widely considered one of the most important works of the Hispanic Baroque.
 Her own words now appear for the first time in operatic form… Through an immersive and entrancing processional experience, the Primero Sueño opera illuminates the wisdom and power of Sor Juana’s poetry, as audiences move with the performers through physical space and into the realm of visions and dreams.

-The work premiered to sold-out performances at the Metropolitan Museum of Art Cloisters in New York City in January 2025, and is now beginning to tour across the world.
+The work premiered to sold-out performances at the Metropolitan Museum of Art Cloisters in New York City in January 2025, and in December 2025 began its world tour in Mexico at the Puebla Cathedral in Historic Center of Puebla and the Chamber of Deputies in Mexico City.

-The project begins its global journey by bringing Sor Juana’s poetry back home to Mexico for a series of exciting performances in December 2025.
+The project began its global journey by bringing Sor Juana’s poetry back home to Mexico for a series of exciting performances in December 2025.

-Primero Sueño expands its inclusive vision to create a large-scale public procession, transforming the Zócalo and the atrium of the Puebla Cathedral into a vast open-air dreamscape.
-Thousands of people from the general public will parade alongside the opera’s cast, accompanied by local community choirs whose voices will resonate through the city’s historic center, turning it into a collective meditation that flows through streets and squares, where art meets public life and a shared dream.
+Primero Sueño expanded its inclusive vision to create a large-scale public procession, which transformed the Zócalo and the atrium of the Puebla Cathedral into a vast open-air dreamscape.
+Thousands of people from the general public paraded alongside the opera’s cast, accompanied by local community choirs whose voices resonated through the city’s historic center, which turned it into a collective meditation that flowed through streets and squares, where art meets public life and a shared dream.

 Location: Zócalo and Atrium of the Cathedral of Puebla Capital

-Sor Juana’s Primero Sueño will echo onward in the Houses of Representatives in Mexico City - an important seat of government.
-The performance will bring Sor Juana’s spirit of equality, education and democracy into one the most important civic spaces in the country.
+Sor Juana’s Primero Sueño echoed onward in the Chamber of Deputies in Mexico City - an important seat of government.
+The performance brought Sor Juana’s spirit of equality, education and democracy into one the most important civic spaces in the country.

 Location: Chamber of Deputies / Legislative Palace of San Lázaro, Emiliano zapata, El Parque, Venustiano Carranza, CDMX Pedestrian access through Door 1

-This December, as the opera Primero Sueño arrives in Mexico, and we are launching a public campaign, "El Sueño de Todos" — celebrating Sor Juana's visionary spirit and inviting the public to share their dreams and ambitions with the world.
+Last December, as the opera Primero Sueño arrived in Mexico, and we launched a public campaign, "El Sueño de Todos" — celebrating Sor Juana's visionary spirit and inviting the public to share their dreams and ambitions with the world.
 We invite you to share your dreams, your hopes — they may be ambitions for your own life, or visions for the future of your community, your city, the country, or the world.

 Your dreams will form part of a worldwide collection of dreams that we will collect throughout the tour.